codebro634/modulus/README2.md

 - `mesh_range`: If `mesh` is a directory, this sets the range of meshes to be used (order determined by python's os.walk).
 None, means all meshes are used.
 Default: None
 - `vlevel`: Verbosity level.
 Min:0, Max:2.
 Default:1
 - `cleanup_dir`: If not None, then instead of using `mesh`, the directory  `cleanup_dir` and its subdirectories are searched for files named 'failed_meshes.txt'.
 These files are assumed to contain paths to meshes.
 All meshes found this way are used for simulation.
 Default: None
-- `p`: If set, the simulation of the first mesh is animated and saved as a gif
+- `num_frames`: If > 0, save animation of simulation as gif with num_frames frames.
+Default: 0

 # Analyze dataset (Used for reverse-engineering parameters)